Your ABET self-study report, drafted from your evidence

 1

-Upload course syllabi and evidence documents — or enter data directly.
+Upload syllabi, assessment data, and continuous-improvement records — or enter data directly. dal.ai tags each file to the criteria and student outcomes it supports.
 Your program, your workflow.

 2